 - Piano or piano bench legs – in recently talking with a co-worker he purchased an old piano and bench and found 3 gold coins hidden in a hollowed out bench leg.

 - Backyard – have you heard of this story?
-A couple found $10 million in gold coins in canisters in their backyard their dog dug up part of one can and came to find a bunch of 1800’s coins.
+A couple found $10 million in gold coins in canisters in their backyard.
+Their dog dug up part of one can, and they found a bunch of 1800's coins.
 The couple wanted to remain anonymous after their new found wealth, which is completely understandable.

 - Attic – the place that people often go the least and is where robbers would most likely not look.